MicrosoftDocs/connected-spaces/articles/get-started.md

 6. [Connect Azure Stack Edge to the network](ase-connect.md).

-7. [Create a store](create-store.md).
+7. [Create a store](mobile-app-create-store.md).
 You'll use the mobile app on your Android phone or iPhone to do this step.

-8. [Pair a gateway](pair-gateway.md).
+8. [Pair a gateway](mobile-app-pair-gateway.md).
 You'll start with the mobile app, switch to your laptop, and then go back to the mobile app to finish pairing the gateway.

-9. [Add cameras to the gateway and add zones and skills for the cameras](add-camera-skills.md).
+9. [Connect cameras to the gateway](mobile-app-add-cameras.md).
 You'll use the mobile app to do this step.

+10. [Add skill zones to the cameras](mobile-app-add-camera-skill-zones.md) You'll use the mobile app to do this step.

-10. [Use dashboards to gain insights](insights.md).
-You'll use the web app for this step.
+11. [Use dashboards to gain insights](insights.md).
+You'll use the web app to do this step.

 ## What's next?